ptc-iot-sharing/MonacoEditorTWX/README.md

 ![Multi-cursor-next-word](https://code.visualstudio.com/assets/docs/editor/codebasics/multicursor-word.gif)

-> **Tip:** You can also add more cursors with `kb(editor.action.selectHighlights)`, which will add a selection at each occurrence of the current selected text.
+> **Tip:** You can also add more cursors with `⇧⌘L`, which will add a selection at each occurrence of the current selected text.
 #### Column (box) selection

 Hold `Shift` and `Alt` while dragging to do column selection: